infoxchange/docker_dns/README.md

     dig @localhost nothing.docker +noall +answer

-You can look up by hostname be removing the .docker TLD:
+You can look up by hostname by removing the .docker TLD:

     dig @localhost 0949efde23bf +noall +answer
     0949efde23bf.
 10	IN	A	172.17.0.2